 Publications Anticipated

-Tyler Gagne and MBA lead main publication introducing the open-access library and statistical analysis method to the world.
+Tyler Gagne and MBA lead main publication introducing the open-access library and statistical analysis method.

 Rochman Lab will follow-up from this paper and lead a publication using this method in addition to another they are currently beginning to develop with HORIBA to automate the analysis of microplastics on a filter.
 In total, automated methods with the new data analysis workflow developed here will enable higher throughput and more accessible methods for microplastics analysis in the rapidly growing community of users.